ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

-# Hands-on Terraform-01 : Terraform Installation and Basic Operations:
+# Hands-on Terraform-01: Terraform Installation and Basic Operations:

-Purpose of the this hands-on training is to give students the knowledge of basic operations in Terraform.
+The purpose of this hands-on training is to give students the knowledge of basic operations in Terraform.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

 - Install Terraform